timcdlucas/timcdlucas.github.io/_pages/about.md

 ---

 I am a lecturer in the [Dept. of Health Sciences](https://le.ac.uk/health-sciences) at the University of Leicester.
-Please feel free to email me to discuss stats, modelling, R or anything else.
+Please feel free to email me to discuss stats, modelling, R, job opportunities or anything else.
+My address is tim.lucas --- at --- le.ac.uk.

 My interests encompass statistical methods and mathematical models for studying disease.
 In particular I'm interested in studying methods that account for multiple temporal or spatial scales.